SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Method

 In this way, our method relies on a zero-shot 2D object detector $\detector(\image, \prompt) = \{(\bm b_\ell, \score_\ell)\}_{\ell=1}^L$, which takes as input an RGB image $\image \in \R^{H \times W \times 3}$ of size $H \times W$ and a text prompt $\prompt$, and outputs $L \geq 0$ bounding boxes $\bbox_\ell = (x_\ell, y_\ell, h_\ell, w_\ell) \in \R^4$ with their respective probability scores $\score_\ell \in [0, 1]$.
 In our notation, each bounding box $\bbox_\ell$ is defined by its left lower corner coordinate $(x_\ell, y_\ell)$, width $w_\ell$, and height $h_\ell$.
 We choose GLIP~\cite{GLIP} as the detector model due to its state-of-the-art generalization capabilities.

-In this section, we first describe a topology-agnostic baseline method that uses a 2D object detector to segment a meshed 3D surface.
-Then, we explain why it is insufficient to infer accurate segmentation predictions (which is also confirmed by the experiments in \Cref{tab:faustfg,tab:faustcg}) due to the coarse selection nature of the bounding boxes.
-After that, we develop our \methodfullname\ (\methodname) algorithm, which alleviates this shortcoming by using the topological properties of the underlying surface.
+In this section, we first describe a topology-agnostic baseline framework (denoted as SATR-F) that can leverage a 2D object detector to segment a meshed 3D surface.
+Then, we explain why it is insufficient to infer accurate segmentation predictions (which is also confirmed by the experiments in \Cref{tab:faustfg,tab:faustcg,tab:shapenetpart_results}) due to the coarse selection nature of the bounding boxes.
+After that, we develop our \methodfullname\ (denoted as SATR (F+R) or \methodname{} in short) algorithm, which alleviates this shortcoming by using the topological properties of the underlying surface.